melmliles/Diabetes-Project/README.md

 Age (years)
 Class variable (0 or 1)

+### Here is an overview of the steps in this project:

 1.Prepare Problem
 a) Load libraries needed for this problem
 b) Load dataset from Kaggle (Pima Indians Diabetes Database)